|Nutritional Guidelines (per serving)|

 - Optional: 6 ounces white wine

-- Season beef tenderloin strips with salt and pepper.
+Season beef tenderloin strips with salt and pepper, and set aside.

-- Add beef strips and sauté for 5 minutes.
+Add reserved beef strips and sauté for 5 minutes.
 Stir in flour.

 History of Beef Stroganoff